1. What defines a release date?

 Yes, if the majority of the work or the driving force behind the project is done by Canadian(s).
 Non-Canadians will receive named credit only and will not be considered nominees or winners.

 International Artists/Groups with Album Graphics designed by Canadians are eligible.

 27. Who is eligible to receive the Music Video of the Year award?

 The award will go to the Director and the Artist (if they are Canadian).
 In order to submit, the Director must be Canadian.
 If the Artist is not Canadian, they will receive named credit only.

-28. If a full album/EP is available and is submitted into any recording category (Rap, Dance, R&B/Soul, Reggae), can a single be submitted or is it mandatory to select three listening cuts?
+28. If a full album/EP is available and is submitted into any recording category ( Dance, Contemporary R&B, Traditional R&B/Soul, Reggae), can a single be submitted or is it mandatory to select three listening tracks?

 When submitting an album/EP for consideration, an artist/band can choose to submit three tracks or one single to represent the body of work.
 If an album/EP is nominated one year, it may not be re-submitted in any form the following year using three different tracks or another single.

 29. Should I submit into Artist/Group or Breakthrough Artist/Breakthrough Group if I have never been nominated for any projects before?